confluentinc/cp-docker-images/docs/quickstart.rst

   .. note::

     It is possible to allow connect to auto-create these topics by enabling the autocreation setting.
-However, we recommend doing it manually, as these topics are important for connect to function and you'll likely want to control the settings.
+However, we recommend doing it manually, as these topics are important for connect to function and you'll likely want to control settings such as replication factor and number of partitions.

   Next, we'll create a topic for storing data that we're going to be sending to Kafka for this tutorial.